loicgelle/container-state-dumper/README.md

 ### Warning

-- Watching the changes in the cgroup filesystem is performed using the inotify mechanism.
+- Watching the changes in the cgroup filesystem is performed using the mechanism inotify.
 The memory consumption could be noticeable on systems with tens of thousands of control groups.
 - Latency in the trace information and overhead on the machine could be expected, although no evaluation has been performed yet.

 ### Working